 Nearly 90 percent of adult Americans carry at least one phone.
 The phones communicate via a nationwide network of nearly 300,000 cell towers and 600,000 micro sites, which perform the same function as towers.
 When they are turned on, they (cell phones) ping these nodes once every seven seconds or so, registering their locations, usually within a radius of 150 feet.
 By 2018 new Federal Communications Commission regulations will require that cellphone location information be even more precise: within 50 feet.
 Newer cellphones also are equipped with GPS technology, which uses satellites to locate the user more precisely than tower signals can.
 Cellphone companies retain location data for at least a year.
 AT&T has information going all the way back to 2008.

 What does that mean?
 That everyone’s very precise location at virtually any time is available by a multitude of agencies.
 If you don’t want anyone to know where you are, don’t take a cell phone with you.
 For a powerful visual, check out this Ted Talk from German Green Party politician Malte Spitz.

 Neighbors – another tricky subject.
-Your neighbors will most likely be the people that you are depending on in a post SHTF scenario or the ones you are defending yourself from.
+Your neighbors will most likely be the people that you are depending on in a post SHTF scenario or they may be the ones you are defending yourself from.
 Knowing and forming good relationships with your neighbors can be the difference between surviving and dying.
 Period.
-Unfortunately, as a society, we are so much less involved in our neighbor’s lives.
+Unfortunately, as a society, we are so much less involved in our neighbor’s lives than we were in the past.
 We don’t know what they think because we don’t speak to them in most cases.
 What is your neighbor prepared for?
 Will your neighbor turn to the authorities if the time comes when informing on your neighbors is the only option for a scared and hungry populace?